McUsr/isalis/README.md

     0: At least one alias file was found and none with a broken alias was found.
     1: Not a single alias file was found.
-    3: At least one alias that was broke were found.
+    3: At least one alias that was broken were found.
     4: Internal program error.